rogorido/sistercities/sistercities.md

 Running this query against the [wikidata server](https://query.wikidata.org/) you will get a table with the results, that you can export into different formats.
 We want to export them as TSV (tab separated values).
 Since some queries sometimes failed due to the timeout limitations of the wikidata servers, you have the downloaded data and you can find them [here].

-# Analyzing the data with R
+# Starting with R: getting and preparing the data

 Actually there are several ways to get the data into R for further analysis: